-Unrivaled Addition: In 2011, An exact replication of Lauri Rapala's 1950s era workshop in Finland was added and is the only one of its kind in North America, complete with all the artifacts supplied by the Rapala family.
-According to the Rapala website, their fishing lures have caught more world record fish than any other lure.
+Unrivaled Addition: In 2011, An exact replica of Lauri Rapala's 1950s-era workshop in Finland was added and is the only one of its kind in North America, complete with all the artifacts supplied by the Rapala family.
+According to the Rapala website, their fishing lures have caught more world-record fish than any other lure.

-Insider Tidbit: During the 2003 renovation of the stadium, head coach Mike Sherman had a concrete slab of the old players’ tunnel (dating back to the Lombardi era) inlaid in the current players’ tunnel ensuring the history and tradition of Lambeau Field would remain intact.
+Insider Tidbit: During a major renovation of the stadium in the early 2000s, head coach Mike Sherman had a concrete slab of the old players’ tunnel (dating back to the Lombardi era) inlaid in the current players’ tunnel ensuring the history and tradition of Lambeau Field would remain intact.
 Each Packers player running out of the tunnel onto Lambeau Field on gameday has run over that same piece of concrete.

-Special Accolades: In 2001, the Quadracci Pavilion was named “Best Design” by TIME Magazine.
-The museum has also hosted many television and movie shoots – “Transformers 3” and “American Idol.”
+Special Accolades: After its completion in 2001, the Quadracci Pavilion was named “Best Design” by TIME Magazine.
+The museum also has hosted many television and movie shoots – from "American Idol" to "Transformers 3."

 Here are your basic stats on Noah’s Ark Waterpark, considered the center of the universe in Wisconsin Dells (the community better known as “The Waterpark Capital of the World"): Opened more than 30 years ago; the largest outdoor waterpark in the country; a whopping 57 rides, slides, lazy rivers and tot playlands spread out over 75 acres; Black Anaconda, America’s longest water roller coaster; Time Warp, the world’s largest bowl ride; and Scorpion’s Tail, the country’s only and world’s largest looping waterslide that sends you plummeting at 40 mph once the trap door below you opens.